-For the year ended December 31, 2015, approximately 19% of the Company's revenues were generated outside of the United States.
+For the year ended December 31, 2016, approximately 20% of the Company's revenues were generated outside of the United States.
 These operations transact business in their functional currency, which is the same as their local currency.
 As a result, fluctuations in the value of foreign currencies against the U.S. dollar, particularly the Canadian dollar, British pound, Euro, and Australian dollar have an impact on the Company's reported results.
 Under GAAP, revenues and expenses denominated in foreign currencies are translated into U.S. dollars at the monthly average exchange rates prevailing during the period.
 Consequently, as the value of the U.S. dollar changes relative to the currencies of the Company's non-U.S. markets, the Company's reported results vary.

-During 2015, the U.S. dollar fluctuated, but generally strengthened, against the primary currencies in which the Company conducts business.
-Currency exchange rates had the effect of decreasing reported net service revenues by \$162 million, or 3.5%, in 2015 compared to prior year.
+During 2016, the U.S. dollar fluctuated, but generally strengthened, against the primary currencies in which the Company conducts business.
+Currency exchange rates had the effect of decreasing reported net service revenues by \$27 million, or 0.5%, in 2016 compared to prior year.
 The general strengthening of the U.S. dollar also affected the reported level of expenses incurred in the Company's foreign operations.
 Because substantially all of the Company's foreign operations generated revenues and incurred expenses within the same country and currency, the favorable effect of lower reported operating expenses largely offset the decline in reported revenues.
-Reported net income was \$6.6 million, or 2.2%, lower in the year ended December 31, 2015 compared to prior year due to the effect of currency exchange rates.
+Reported net income was \$0.5 million, or 0.2%, lower in the year ended December 31, 2016 compared to prior year due to the effect of currency exchange rates.

-For the month ended January 31, 2016, the U.S. dollar strengthened against the Euro, British Pound, Canadian Dollar, and Australian dollar.
-If currency exchange rates were to remain at January 2016 levels throughout 2016, the Company's 2016 full-year reported revenues would be impacted unfavorably, mostly offset by a favorable impact to operating expenses.
+For the month ended January 31, 2017, the U.S. dollar weakened against the Euro, British Pound, Canadian Dollar, and Australian dollar.
+If currency exchange rates were to remain at January 2017 levels throughout 2017, the Company's 2017 fullyear reported revenues would be impacted favorably, mostly offset by an unfavorable impact to operating expenses.
 Thus, the impact to reported net income would likely be immaterial.